Boom Chicka Boom (Dynamics) | Free Music Lesson Plan - MakingMusicFun.net

 Step 1

 Tell students, "Let's learn about dynamics.
-Dynamics is a big word for all the loud and soft sounds we hear in music.
+Dynamics is a big word for all the loud and soft sounds we hear in music."
+Explain that composers use Italian words to tell performers how loud to play:

 Piano (Soft)